Kolakham: A Lesser Known Rustic Respite and Steep Trail

 This was my first visit to Kolakham.
 As the road led towards the village, the place induced an inexplicable charm.
 Though the road was bumpy, sometimes gnarled and full of screes giving a jerky drive, but the serenity, untamed nature around was giving an unworldly feeling.

+Kolakham is located only 8 kilometres from Lava, a popular small hill-town in the Darjeeling district.
 It takes only about a few minutes to leave behind the crowd at Lava and get soaked into this other world.
-As I arrived at Kolakham, it was already nine in the morning.
+As I arrived at this lesser known and less explored place near Darjeeling, it was already nine in the morning.
 Taking half an hour to check-in and dump my luggage in my hotel room, I headed towards the waterfall.

 My local driver was very enthusiastic when we reached the hill top.
 On arriving, the sound of the falls permeated the air and it was so loud that I had to speak quite loudly to reach out to his ears.
 I couldn’t see the falls from the hill top and asked, “Where is the falls?”
 He replied, “Only 10 minutes walking from here”, pointing to the trail.
 I was so relaxed thinking it was so near and started walking through the trail.
 After a small distance, the trail takes a bend and then plummets downwards.
 At first glance it seemed a bit difficult because it was steep and narrow.

 The trail is sometimes broken mid-way – inconveniences created by fallen trees and landslides.
-Some broken places are inefficiently patched up with stones and rocks giving minute space for the feet to cross by.
+Some broken places are inefficiently patched up with stones and rocks giving little spaces to place your feet.
 Keeping close towards the left side while getting down is suggested because the other side of the narrow trail is the gorge.
 I moved downwards with all the enthusiasm I had, to capture the falls whose sound had already started to win me.
 The steep path automatically increases one’s speed downwards and at times it gets difficult to stop your own feet.
 However, as I moved ahead, the hills offered amazing views with the blue sky in the backdrop and the sound of the falls became louder and more hypnotic.

 Spending some time and playing with the sprinkles, I walked to the other side to see that the flowing water falls through a cave down the hill.
 More visitors were arriving by now and before the place started to get over-crowded, I decided to take my way back.